 This is not a complete list of all side effects.
-If you experience these or other symptoms, contact your healthcare professional right away.
-Do not stop taking EDURANT® or any other medications without first talking to your healthcare professional.
+If you experience these or other symptoms, contact your healthcare provider right away.
+Do not stop taking EDURANT® or any other medications without first talking to your healthcare provider.

 You are encouraged to report side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.
 You may also report side effects to Janssen Products, LP, at 1-800-JANSSEN (1-800-526-7736).